Last Updated on

-Amsterdam is a very popular city in Europe.
+Amsterdam is a very popular city in Europe and one of the safest cities in the world.
 It has numerous attractions, lovely architecture, great food, which makes it a perfect destination for a citybreak in Europe, or for a longer visit that will allow you to see all of it.
 In our free travel guides series, we are presenting you a local’s guide to Amsterdam written by Gabby Grow from the Boarding Call.

 This complete travel guide to Amsterdam includes the famous attractions in Amsterdam, off the beaten path things to see in Amsterdam, where to eat in Amsterdam, hotels in Amsterdam, and tips for this city.
 Read also this great infographic with quirky things to do in Amsterdam in order to include as many wonderful places to visit here as possible.

 Amsterdam is located in the Netherlands, also known as Holland.
 The city gets its name from the river that runs through it, the Amstel River – they built a dam on the Amstel, and eventually the city grew around it to become known as Amsterdam.

 It also goes by the name Mokum, however, so if you see signs saying Mokum in the city, just know this is an old-fashioned way of saying Amsterdam.
 Of course, the city is best known for being a place where prostitution and many drugs are legal, but that is just one tiny part of what makes Amsterdam, Amsterdam.

 The Dutch government cleverly realized that taxing these hedonistic habits was way more beneficial to society than imposing laws for moral reasons.
 These “open” laws give Amsterdam, and the Netherlands the image to outsiders as an accepting and open culture, which is mostly true.

 The city and country’s economy was historically based on trade, making the Dutch open to doing business with all walks of life, creeds, races, etc, and that openness is still seen in the city today.